Support your dog or cat’s digestive and immune system with enzymes.

 Enzymes are an integral part of digestion.
-They are biological molecules which help the body turn food into nutrients.
+They are biological molecules that help the body turn food into nutrients.
 Starting from the time food enters the mouth, various enzymes break it into smaller units until it can be absorbed through the intestinal wall.
-These enzymes come from two sources—from the food itself, and from the body’s enzyme bacsk-up system.
+These enzymes come from two sources—from the food itself, and from the body’s enzyme backup system.

 A different enzyme for each type of food

 There are four basic types of enzymes.
 Protease breaks long protein chains into smaller amino acid chains, and then into single amino acids.
 Amylase reduces large carbohydrates, such as starch, into simple sugars that the body can burn for fuel.
 Lipase digests fats into free fatty acids small enough to pass through the intestinal wall.
 Cellulase, not naturally produced by dogs or cats, breaks down plant fibers to free the nutrients inside the cell walls of fruits and vegetables.